 The Office of Environmental Health and Safety is identifying situations where more significant personal protective equipment (PPE) may be required for students or employees.
 For example:

 Gloves: Gloves are not required for disinfecting work stations.
-Gloves are mainly recommended for individuals working with chemicals (i.e., facilities personnel) or where close physical contact between individuals is required (i.e., athletic trainers, dining, Hammond Health Center, or clinic spaces such as occupational therapy, physical therapy, and likely some other disciplines).
+Gloves are mainly recommended for individuals working with chemicals (i.e., facilities personnel) or where close physical contact between individuals is required/exposure to bodily fluids may occur (i.e., athletic trainers, dining, Hammond Health Center, or clinic spaces such as occupational therapy, physical therapy, and likely some other disciplines).
 In such instances, the College will provide gloves as needed.

 Plexiglass: Plexiglass barriers are installed in high transaction, forward-facing environments such as the IT Help Desk, Student Financial Services, Department front offices, and dining services.

 Face Shields and Gowns: We also do not anticipate that face shields or gowns will be required in most circumstances.
 However, there are some instances where close physical contact between individuals is required (i.e. athletic trainers, Hammond Health Center, clinic spaces, art, theatre, or other disciplines).
 In such instances, the College will provide face shields or gowns as needed.